Choose a Bible Study

 All of the Bible Studies here on melanienewton.com follow the INDUCTIVE METHOD of study.
 They can be trusted to lead you to biblical truth.

-If your season of life gives you limited time to work on a lesson, choose a shorter study—something that can be completed in one or two sittings.
+- If your season of life gives you limited time to work on a lesson, choose a shorter study-something that can be completed in one or two sittings.
 Then, you won’t get behind or discouraged when you can’t keep up with the study.
 Shorter studies are also great for summer because you can feel more relaxed trying to get through it.
-I will include a link to some shorter studies at the bottom of this post.

 For a group: